 Ms. Lalani earned a Bachelor of Science in electrical engineering from the University of Alberta and is a graduate of the University of Western Ontario’s Western Executive Program.

 Garry joined Richardson GMP as a partner in 2012.
-Prior to joining Richardson GMP, Garry spent over ten years with GPWM as a member of their Portfolio Management team.
-He spent six years building an Investment Counseling operation as Regional Director Investment Services for a major Canadian financial institution.
-Garry also worked for a national brokerage firm on both the retail and institutional side dealing with major counseling firms as clients.
-He brings 25 years of energy and investment industry providing investment solutions for private clients, not-for-profit, trusts and foundations.
+Prior to joining Richardson GMP, Garry spent over ten years with Goodman & Company, Investment Counsel Inc. as a member of their Portfolio Management team.
+He spent six years building an Investment Counseling operation as Regional Director, Investment Services for a major Canadian financial institution.
+Garry has also spent time working for a national brokerage firm on both the retail and institutional side engaging with major counseling firms as clients.
+He brings 25 years of experience with the energy and investment industry and providing investment solutions for private clients, not-for-profit, trusts and foundations.

 Joined the Board June 2016.